·

 How to Beat Job-Related Depression

 The most obvious solution to job-related depression is to quit your job.
 Of course, most people cannot afford to be jobless, so you may have to find another job first.
 If you do this, it’s important that you find a new job that doesn’t have the same depression triggers as your current job.
-If you’re unsure what type of job is right for you, it may be worth hiring a career coach and doing some career personality tests to help you identify that perfect job.
+If you’re unsure what type of job is right for you, it may be worth hiring a career coach and Business Coach, and doing some career personality tests to help you identify that perfect job.

 If you feel you cannot quit or need to prepare first, consider instead taking some time off.
 This should be at least a week away from work to help you de-stress.
 Taking off two weeks could be particularly beneficial as you could spend the first week completely distancing yourself from work and trying to focus on other important things in your life.
 You could then spend the second week thinking of solutions to make your work less depressing or even doing some job hunting so that you can find a new job.